clawoflight/puma/README.md

 Pass: Tr0ub4dor&3
 ```

-Adding support for subfolders is trivial, and I will do that when I get around to it.
+Subfolders are transparently supported since `v0.6`.

-When you want to log in somewhere, simply invoke `puma` or `puma-menu` while having keyboard focus in the login form, and PUMA will log you in.
+When you want to log in somewhere, simply invoke `puma` or `puma-menu` with the required account name while having keyboard focus in the login form, and PUMA will log you in.

 ## Install
 PUMA is just shell glue combining a lot of existing programs.
 It has the following dependencies: